MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 ![Experimental feature.](../../media/2020/06/experimental-tag-14px.msft.png)

-You are now able to test the look and feel of your website or app on two new devices:  [Surface Duo](https://www.microsoft.com/surface/devices/surface-duo) and [Samsung Galaxy Fold](https://www.samsung.com/us/mobile/galaxy-fold) in Microsoft Edge.
+You can now test the look and feel of your website or app on two new devices:  [Surface Duo](https://www.microsoft.com/surface/devices/surface-duo) and [Samsung Galaxy Fold](https://www.samsung.com/us/mobile/galaxy-fold) in Microsoft Edge.

 To help enhance your website or app for the dual-screen and foldable devices, use the following features when [emulating the device](../../../device-mode/index.md):